Livestream: Building landing pages with AI | 4/3

 1. Optionally hide the previous version of the component to prevent its use.

-2. Give the component(s) a version number.
+2. Give the component(s) a version number for your reference in the defaultValue property.

 To hide and assign a version number to your components, follow the steps for your framework: